ArcticZeroo/frozor-commands/README.md

 #### run

 This is the method called when a user actually runs your command.
-It is passed the args (msg, bot, extra).
+It is passed the args (msg, client, extra).

 This must use node's `async` keyword, but nothing needs to be returned.